 Prompt 5: Monthly Trend Review

-Use this at the end of each month to assess whether your focus capacity is improving, stable, or declining.
+Use when: You are at the end of a month and want to know whether your focus capacity is improving, holding steady, or slowly eroding — and what the trend suggests to prioritize next month.

 Here are four weeks of focus session logs.
 I want to understand my trend, not